 Greensboro Shoplifting & Retail Theft Attorneys

 If you are charged with Shoplifting or Theft charges, your personal and financial freedom are at immediate risk.
-If you represent yourself and choose to speak to the prosecutor (DA) on your own, you will waive your constitutional right to remain silent.
-In many cases, a defendant’s own words come back to haunt them in the most severe way when their voluntary statements are used against them to help the prosecutor gain a conviction.
+If you represent yourself and speak to the prosecutor (DA) on your own, you will waive your constitutional right to remain silent.
+In many cases, a defendant’s words come back to haunt them in the most severe way when their voluntary statements are used against them to help the prosecutor gain a conviction.

 Types of North Carolina Theft